BrianStinerGithub/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 #### Q22.
 Which is NOT true about lambda statements?

+- [ ] A statement lambda cannot return a value. <= Correct
+- [ ] If a statement lambda has a return value, it has to use a return statement.
+- [x] A statement lambda requires using curly braces.
+- [ ] A statement lambda can have more than one statement.

+#### Q fix me Which  sentence about lambda statements is not true?
 - [x] A statement lambda cannot return a value. <= Correct
 - [ ] If a statement lambda has a return value, it has to use a return statement.
 - [ ] A statement lambda requires using curly braces.